Package 'iotables'

 Description

-Aggregate Croatian detailed employment statistics into the Croatian (EU standard) Symmetric input-output table format.
+A mapping table to aggregate detailed Croatian employment statistics into the Croatian (EU-standard) symmetric input–output table (SIOT) format.

 Usage